FrankyKyaw/Breakout-game-in-python/README.md

-# Projects
+# Break out game
-Here are some of the coding projects I have done.
+Here is the breakout game made in python with the graphics package.